Trip to the Pumpkin Patch

 Dozens of volunteers follow the vehicles pulling the trailers throughout our community delivering food directly to the homes of hungry families.

-The families who received the food boxes are families that we are in relationship; and who we know will greatly benefit from the food that we deliver.
-In really it isn’t food that we deliver to these families, it’s hope.
+The families who received the food boxes are families that we are in relationship with.
+They are active in our programs throughout the year.
+We know who they are, and we know who will greatly benefit from the food that we deliver.
+In reality, it isn’t food that we deliver to these families, it’s hope.

 For many of these families feeding their children is a painful challenge, and that challenge increases when school is out and the children are not receiving breakfast and lunch.
 Too often we take food into homes, place it in kitchens that have little to no food in the cupboards or refrigerator.
 To those of you who make donations to create food boxes, thank you, you made a difference in lives.